stefaneidelloth/treezjs/doc/components/checkBox/checkBox.md

 # CheckBox

-The CheckBox component is used to specify a boolean value (true or false).
+The CheckBox represents a boolean value (true or false).

 ![](../../images/treez_check_box.png)